MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/dcom-hardening-change-effect.md

 ---
-title: Effects of DCOM hardening changes on Configuration Manager
+title: Issues after installing June 2022 Windows security updates
 description: This article provides solutions for the issues that may occur in Configuration Manager after you install the June 2022 security updates for Windows. ms.date: 09/07/2022 ms.reviewer: payur
+author: AmandaAZ
+ms.author: v-weizhu
 ---
 # Issues in Configuration Manager after installing June 2022 security updates for Windows

 _Applies to:_ &nbsp; Configuration Manager (current branch)

 Microsoft Endpoint Configuration Manager uses the Distributed Component Object Model (DCOM) Remote Protocol at multiple parts of functionality.
-With the June 2022 security updates for Windows, hardening changes in DCOM are enabled by default.
-This article provides solutions for the issues that may occur in Configuration Manager after the June 2022 security updates for Windows is installed.
+With the June 2022 security updates for Windows, [hardening changes in DCOM](#dcom-hardening-changes) are enabled by default.
+This article provides solutions for the issues that may occur in Configuration Manager after the June 2022 security updates for Windows are installed.

 ## Symptoms